 The first ascent of the East Face Route on Teewinot was on August 14, 1929, by Fritiof Fryxell and Phil Smith.
 The first winter ascent of the East Face Route was by Kitty Calhoun and Len Wechter on February 11, 1982.

 You should be able to see a waterfall to the left side of the trail.
-Most sources say there are about eighteen switchbacks ascending up to the apex but I counted more than that.
+Most sources say there are at least eighteen switchbacks ascending up to the apex.
 You will know you are at the apex when you get close to timberline.
 It is one of the few relatively flat places on the entire route.
 You will get your first view of the east face from here.
 For people interested in camping there were a couple nice spots that had wind breaks.

 From the apex, the trail climbs steeply up the ridge.
 You pass right beneath two prominent gendarmes known as the Idol and the Worshipper to your left.
 Soon you will be at the large east face snowfield that is so recognizable from the valley.
 I recommend using an ice ax here.
 By the end of summer, in some years, the snowfield has melted entirely and hiking is on talus and scree.